sirioz/Parse-SDK-iOS-OSX/README.md

 [![Join Chat][gitter-svg]][gitter-link]

+A bugfix (issue: https://github.com/ParsePlatform/Parse-SDK-iOS-OSX/issues/1006) waiting for an official release

 A library that gives you access to the powerful Parse cloud platform from your iOS or OS X app.
 For more information Parse and its features, see [the website][parse.com] and [getting started][docs].